 Contact us for more information, without obligation.
-If you’d like to speak to us about volunteering with Hospice & Palliative Care, contact Melissa Hardiman, Volunteer Coordinator, by calling 315-735-6484, toll-free at 1-800-317-5661, or by email.
-Melissa will find the perfect volunteer opportunity for you.
+If you’d like to speak to us about volunteering with Hospice & Palliative Care, contact Erin Dooley, Volunteer Coordinator, by calling 315-735-6484, (315) 735-6487 ext.
+1023, toll-free at 1-800-317-5661, or by email.
+Erin will find the perfect volunteer opportunity for you.
 She’ll provide you with the training and support you need to ensure your volunteer experience is both rewarding and successful.
 To learn more, find out what volunteers do.

 Refer a Friend

 Volunteering with a friend or family member is a great way to enhance your volunteer experience.
 Tell a friend or colleague about volunteering at Hospice by filling out the information below.
 A link to the website will be sent via email, along with an optional brief comment from you.